Back to Blog

 7 rules to tell stories that actually land

 The rules of good storytelling haven't changed since we were doing it around campfires.
-The medium has — the principles haven't.
+The medium has, but the principles haven't.

-- Add hooks throughout.
+• Add hooks throughout.
 Strong opinions, questions, weird facts, a memorable line, a quote.
-Like the one you're reading now.

 If you read those and felt a stab of we don't do most of those, you're not alone.
 Most companies are rubbish at storytelling — which is exactly why getting it right wins you so much ground.